dhakamada/clojure-graceful-shutdown/README.md

 It's just a simple code to exemplify how to grace shutdown a web application and a worker

-It's example doesn't have any unit or integration test =/
+It example doesn't have any unit or integration test =/

 ##### Prerequisite
 - [Leiningen](https://leiningen.org/) 2.9.3